Egleman/cit-test/README.md

 #### .env

-Token for server request and base URL for server requests in .env file
+Token for server request and base URL for server requests in ./frontend/.env file